10.5. Incremental Backup

 -rw------- 1 postgres postgres 24K Oct 17 11:20 INCREMENTAL.16551

-Assuming that a full backup is located at ‘/usr/local/pgsql/backup/full’ and an incremental backup at ‘/usr/local/pgsql/backup/inc01’, we can reconstruct the base backup under ‘/usr/local/pgsql/reconstructed’ by issuing the following command:
+If a full backup is located at ‘/usr/local/pgsql/backup/full’ and an incremental backup is at ‘/usr/local/pgsql/backup/inc01’, the following command reconstructs the base backup under ‘/usr/local/pgsql/reconstructed’:

 $ pg_combinebackup -d -n -o /usr/local/pgsql/reconstructed \